ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

    ESMF_F90LINKOPTS

 If any of these is empty, simply add ``-g`` and make sure that there is no trailing whitespace added after it.
 For all others, check that there are no trailing whitespaces.
-It is advisable to take a backup copy of this file before editing it manually.
+It is advisable to make a backup copy of this file before editing it manually.